Free Math Activities 1-10 for Pre-K and Kindergarten

 Here are the fives frames in use.
 By just providing 5 two-colored counters, the students will be successful.

 Here is a the coin cube and graphing activity in use.
 There are two different options included.

 Learning about 5 and 10 in early education is so important.
 Children may be able to count to 5 and 10, but being able to recognize numbers in the forms of dice, tallies, coins, place value blocks, and other math manipulatives is required learning prior to being able to add numbers and coins.

 I always like to read a story prior to math activities such as these.
 For this printable, although the books are not required for use, I found two good stories by Trudy Harris.
 First, TALLY CAT KEEPS TRACK, helps give the idea of tallies some context for children to understand why on earth they have to learn this (besides the fact they are in the curriculum).
 This is a fun story and would be good to read before studying tally marks.

-Now for this month's freebie, numbers to 10 math activities.
+Here is the numbers 1 to 10 math activities.
 I hope you find something helpful in this printable.